pantheon-systems/documentation/source/content/inclusive-language.md

 ### What is racial language?

-Racial language is derogatory to people due to their ethnicity, race, or skin color.
+<dfn id="racial-lang">Racial language</dfn> is derogatory to people due to their ethnicity, race, or skin color.
 These terms, slurs, and stereotypes contributed to decades of prejudice, discrimination, and violence. ([source](https://online.rider.edu/online-bachelors-degrees/liberal-studies/guide-to-using-inclusive-language/), in part)

 #### Examples & Alternatives